madjeek-web/symfony-mailjet-bundle/README.md

 ## ⚡ Asynchronous Sending

-### Why Async?
+### Why Async ?

 Consider this scenario: A user submits your registration form.
-Your server needs to:
+Your server needs to :

 1. Validate the form data
 2. Create a user record in the database